-My research interests include seabird ecology, island restoration, acoustic ecology, and restoration biology.
+My research interests include seabird ecology, acoustic ecology, restoration biology, and biodiversity conservation.

-My current research at Colorado State University is examining the effects of human noise on wildlife.
+My previous research at Colorado State University examined the effects of human noise on wildlife.
 This includes noise from oil & gas development, namely fracking:

 Within the past 5 years, with the collapse in oil prices, the amount of development and activity associated with natural gas has declined in western Colorado.
-We’re interested in how animals and soundscapes recover from anthropogenic noise.
-To examine recovery we’re pairing an array of acoustic recorders and camera traps.
+We were interested in how animals and soundscapes recover from anthropogenic noise.
+To examine recovery we paired an array of acoustic recorders and camera traps.

-This year is the 75th anniversary of the rally and the park is expecting upwards of a million motorcyclists in 4 days.
-Likely the park will be inundated with noise, affecting the roadside Prairie dog colony, a large diversity of birds and bats, and the resident white-tailed dear population.
+2015 was the 75th anniversary of the rally and the park hosted upwards of a million motorcyclists in 4 days.
+The park was inundated with noise, affecting the roadside Prairie dog colony, a large diversity of birds and bats, and the resident white-tailed dear population.

-Finally, we’re interested in the impact of noise on wildlife and visitor experience within US National Parks.
-My postdoc is in collaboration with the National Parks Service Natural Sounds and Night Skies program who have recently mapped noise impacts across the country
+Finally, we examined the impact of noise on wildlife and visitor experience within US protected areas and national parks.
+My postdoc was in collaboration with the National Parks Service Natural Sounds and Night Skies program who have recently mapped noise impacts across the country

 Burrow-nesting seabirds are important animals in New Zealand: they act as ecosystem engineers, where soils are fertilized and aerated through guano deposition and burrow digging.